The 10 Best Collectible Investments of All Time

 Judy Garland Wizard of Oz dress - up 19.3% per annum

-Only a handful of Dorothy dresses saw screen time in the 1939 film - explaining the clamour for this piece last year.
+Only a handful of Dorothy dresses saw screen time in the 1939 film - explaining the clamour for this piece in 2012.
 The enduring worldwide affection for the groundbreaking film helped too.

 George Washington's Acts of Congress - up 13.1% per annum

-Washington's personal copy of the Acts of Congress, featuring his annotations on the US Constitution, sold for $9.8m last year - a record for a US book.
+Washington's personal copy of the Acts of Congress, featuring his annotations on the US Constitution, sold for $9.8m in 2012 - a record for a US book.

 Action Comics #1 - up 21.0% per annum